 Exams are given at the end of each semester.
+Exams are mandatory and cannot be rescheduled for holidays or unapproved absences.
 Each semester exam may constitute a maximum of 20% of the semester grade.

 GRADING

 TASIS England's college-preparatory courses employ a traditional "A" through "F" grading system, as shown: